Bring your own CDN

-You can have Iframely smart iFrames served via your own content delivery network.
+You can have Iframely iFrame helpers served via your own content delivery network.
 Say, Amazon CloudFront, Cloudflare or others.
 Enterprise plan requires a custom CDN provided.
 We will reach out if that becomes an issue.

-To have it configured, point your CDN distribution to our servers and give the address of the distribution to our support team.
-We will verify your setup and add your CDN to your account.
+To have it configured, point your CDN distribution to our servers and give the address of your distribution to our support team.
+We will verify your setup and add your CDN to your account options.

 After that, Iframely will start returning embed codes with your own CDN proxy that fetches white-labeled iFrames from our cloud and delivers it to your users.

 You may also opt to self-host embed.js script.
 It is available on GitHub and NPM.

 For any CDN provider

 Basically, you need to map to the root of our domain, and let Iframely orchestrate your CDN’s cache.
 The general requirements for any CDN are these:

 - Cache based on the origin headers — we’ll ochestrate TTL and

 - Match the HTTP/HTTPs protocol or choose HTTPs-only.